akan72/Datafest-2018/README.md

 * June

 For summer:
-*July
+* July
-*August
+* August
-*September.
+* September

 **estimateSalary**
-We normalized the estimateSalary by dividing the U.S. Per Capita Personal Income by *State.*
+We normalized the estimateSalary by dividing salary by each *State's Per Capita Personal Income.*